-The Patient Assessment/Management - Medical Skill Examiner can be a Nationally Registered or State licensed EMT or higher A nurse, physician, or other appropriately trained allied health provider who is familiar with current out-of-hospital management of a medical patient may also serve as an examiner for this skill.
-At a minimum, the examiner should have ample experience in providing patient care at the EMT level and previously completed a focused medical care course, such as AMLS.
+The Patient Assessment/Management - Medical Skill Examiner can be a Nationally Registered or State licensed EMR/EMT or higher A nurse, physician, or other appropriately trained allied health provider who is familiar with current out-of-hospital management of a medical patient may also serve as an examiner for this skill.
+At a minimum, the examiner should have ample experience in providing patient care at the EMR/EMT level.